 Engage in Conduct that is Violent Staff Managed Behavior Examples Administrator Managed Behavior Examples Minor physical contact Minor verbal confrontation Harassment or bullying as defined by DASA.
 Committing an act of violence (such as hitting, kicking, punching, biting, spitting and scratching) upon any school district staff, students or visitors or attempting to do so.
 Possessing a weapon.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school district property or at a school district function.
 Displaying what appears to be a weapon.
 Threatening to use any weapon.
 Intentionally damaging or destroying the personal property of any school district employee or any person lawfully on school property.
 Intentionally damaging or destroying school district property.
-Intentionally damaging to commit an act of violence, in person or through the use of technology, including social media.
+Intimidating or threatening to commit an act of violence, in person or through the use of technology, including social media.

-Engage in Conduct that Endangers the S afety, Morals, Health, or Welfare of Others Staff Managed Behavior Examples Administrator Managed Behavior Examples Lying to school district personnel Public displays of affection on school property or at any school district functions Gambling Creating an unsafe or unhealthy environment (minor) Stealing property of the district, students, staff or any other person lawfully on school property or attending a school function Intentionally damaging or removing district or personal property, or inappropriate use of district property while attending a school function Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them Discrimination, which includes using race, color, creed, national origin, ethnic group, religion, religious practice, sex, gender (identity and expression), sexual orientation, weight, disability, equitable treatment or access to facilities available to others Acts of harassment as defined in the school district sexual harassment policy Acts of harassment, bullying, or cyber-bullying as defined by this code Selling, using, distributing, manufacturing or possessing obscene material Possessing, using, manufacturing, distributing or selling alcohol, tobacco in any form (E-cigarettes, including vape pens or any electronic delivery system), marijuana, prescription medications or other controlled substances or look-alike or designer drugs Possessing, consuming, selling, manufacturing, distributing, distributing or exchanging alcoholic beverages or illegal substances, including needles Possessing, or being under the influence of either.
-"Illegal substances" include but are not limited to: inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs" Possession of, sharing, use, or distribution of over-the-counter and/or prescription drugs or harmful substances Use of prescription or non-prescription medication or hurse Creating an unsafe or unhealthy environment
+Engage in Conduct that Endangers the Safety, Morals, Health, or Welfare of Others Staff Managed Behavior Examples Administrator Managed Behavior Examples Lying to school district personnel Public displays of affection on school property or at any school district functions Gambling Creating an unsafe or unhealthy environment (minor) Stealing property of the district, students, staff or any other person lawfully on school property or attending a school function Intentionally damaging or removing district or personal property, or inappropriate use of district property while attending a school function Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them Discrimination, which includes using race, color, creed, national origin, ethnic group, religion, religious practice, sex, gender (identity and expression), sexual orientation, weight, disability, equitable treatment or access to facilities available to others Acts of harassment as defined in the school district sexual harassment policy Acts of harassment, bullying, or cyber-bullying as defined by this code Selling, using, distributing, manufacturing or possessing obscene material Possessing, using, manufacturing, distributing or selling alcohol, tobacco in any form (E-cigarettes, including vape pens or any electronic delivery system), marijuana, prescription medications or other controlled substances or look-alike or designer drugs Possession of paraphernalia related to use of tobacco, including but not limited to E-cigarettes, vape pens or vape pods, alcohol or other illegal substances, include but are not limited to: inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs" Possession of, sharing, use, or distribution of over-the-counter and/or prescription drugs or harmful substances Use of prescription or non-prescription medication or drugs not dispensed by the school nurse Creating an unsafe or unhealthy environment

-Falsely reporting an incident Subjecting other students, school personnel, or any other person lawfully on school property or attending a school function to danger by recklessly engaging in conduct which creates a substantial risk of physical injury Allowing an unauthorized person into the school building -- --
+Falsely reporting an incident Subjecting other students, school personnel, or any other person lawfully on school property or attending a school function to danger by recklessly engaging in conduct which creates a substantial risk of physical injury Allowing an unauthorized person into the school building